seung-lab/cloud-volume/README.md

 ### Credentials

+By default, CloudVolume's configuration and cache files are stored in `$HOME/.cloudvolume` (or in `$HOME/.cloudfiles` since we use CloudFiles for the backend).
+You can configure where CloudVolume looks for these files with the environment variable `$CLOUD_VOLUME_DIR`.

+Credentials are stored in `$CLOUD_VOLUME_DIR/secrets`.
 You'll need credentials only for the services you'll use.
 If you plan to use the local filesystem, you won't need any.
 For Google Storage ([setup instructions here](https://github.com/seung-lab/cloud-volume/wiki/Setting-up-Google-Cloud-Storage)), default account credentials will be used if available and no service account is provided.

 If neither of those two conditions apply, you need a service account credential.
 If you have your credentials handy, you can provide them like so as a dict, JSON string, or a bare token if the service will accept that.